List decoding: Sketch of proof

 Therefore, by the probabilistic method, we have shown that if the rate exceeds the list-decoding capacity, then the list size becomes super-polynomially large.
 This completes the proof sketch for the list-decoding capacity.

+List decodability of Reed–Solomon Codes

+In 2023, building upon three seminal works, coding theorists showed that, with high probability, Reed–Solomon codes defined over random evaluation points are list decodable up to the list-decoding capacity over linear size alphabets.